lukecd/token-examples/contracts/README.md

 # Linear Bonding Token

-An ERC20 token with a linear bonding curve pricing.
 This contract allows users to buy and sell tokens at prices that increase linearly with the total supply, creating a fair and predictable price discovery mechanism.

-## 🎯 What is a Bonding Curve?
+##What is a Bonding Curve?

 A bonding curve is a mathematical function that determines the price of a token based on its supply.
 In this implementation, we use a **linear bonding curve**, where the price increases linearly as more tokens are bought.